 Uninsured children under the age of 19 living in families with qualifying incomes may be eligible for FAMIS.
-They must be US citizens or in certain legal immigrant categories.
+They must be US citizens or lawfully residing non-citizens.
 A child's application must first be screened for FAMIS Plus eligibility and the child must be enrolled in FAMIS Plus if eligible for that program.
 The income limit for FAMIS is 205% FPL.